PasaOpasen/PersianG2P/README.md

 ## How it works

-There is the [dictionary](https://github.com/PasaOpasen/PersianG2P/blob/master/PersianG2p/data/tihudict.dict) with 1867 pairs like (persian word, pronouncing of one).
+There is the [dictionary](https://github.com/PasaOpasen/PersianG2P/blob/master/PersianG2p/data/tihudict.dict) with 1867 pairs like (persian word, pronouncing of one); you also can load the dictionary with over 48 000 words by using ```use_large = True``` in constuctor.
 Some of these word (in English): *water, there, feeling, use, people, throw, he, can, highway, was, hall, guarantee, production, sentence, account, god, self, they know, dollar, mind, novel, earthquake, organizing, weapons, personal, martyr, necessity, opinion, french, legal, london, deprived, people, studies, source, fruit, they take, system, the light, are, and, leg, bridge, what, done, do*.

 Firstly, your text is **normalized** by [hazm](https://github.com/sobhe/hazm), after --- **tokenized**.
 1. If token is not a symbol of arabic alphabet then it does nothing.